No passwords, no registration, no paywalls, no popups, no AI

 June 29, 2017

-Ed. note: We tone down commercial testimonials for a number of reasons, including the fact that we don't know the vested interests of the responders.
-But even still, since we never hear from company lawyers when their product is praised, but have heard from them quite a number of times when their product is dissed, it should be recognized that reviews you read on websites like this tend to be unrealistically favorable rather than properly balanced :-)
+Ed. note: We discourage commercial testimonials for a lot of reasons ( huh? why?)Even still, we never hear from company lawyers when their product is praised, but do hear from them quite when their product is dissed, it should be recognized that reviews you read tend to be unrealistically favorable rather than balanced :-)

 Removing lime scale from plugged nozzles